graeme-lockley/bendu-lang/docs/array.md

 [0, 1, 2, 3, 4, 5]: Array[Int]
 ```

-Note that the last from returns a copy of the original array.
+Note that the last form returns a copy of the original array.

 Arrays are mutable structures by design.
 So, using the projection notation, it is possible to change then elements in an array.